Skip to contents

 tolerance

-Determines the boundaries of values within which the answer is considered as correct.
+Defines the range of values within which an answer is deemed correct.

 tolerance_type

-Determines how the tolerance is calculated.
-If we have solution = 50 and tolerance 10:
+Defines how the tolerance is calculated.
+For instance, if the solution is 50 and the tolerance is 10:

 points